pakaqua13/rpos/README.md

 "STEP 5.d" was added to the procedures below in order to use it.

+No longer using a fork of node-soap and instead using latest version (2024-06).
+Considerable amount of changes were necessary since the new version of node-soap has a hard time finding the appropriate nested nsPrefix.
+Fortunately, the new node-soap version supports manually overriding the nsPrefix.
+The conversion isn't complete yet.
+Just barely to keep it functional for now.
+The silver lining for this hassle is that it now supports anyType extensibility.

+Updated to latest WSDL definition (2024-06).

+Using the latest version of npm (2024-06).

 # rpos

 Node.js based ONVIF Camera/NVT software that turns a Raspberry Pi, Windows, Linux or Mac computer into an ONVIF Camera and RTSP Server.
 It implements the key parts of Profile S and Profile T (http://www.onvif.org).
 It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT.